Frequently Asked Questions

 - Our employees never ask you for money, your credit card, or the use of your telephone.

 - We only accept checks made out to “Southern California Edison” or “SCE.”
-For added security, you can sign up for paperless and online billing and payment.
+For added security, you can sign up for online payment.

 - We accept payment at our authorized payment agents.
 Before paying your bill at a store or business, you can verify that it’s authorized by calling us at 1-800-655-4555.